-The 38 days between Thanksgiving and New Year’s Eve tend to be filled with food, family, parties and travel.
+The time between Thanksgiving and New Year’s Eve tend to be filled with food, family, parties and travel.
 The hectic holiday season can make it hard to juggle your daily responsibilities and stick to healthy habits.

 With a long to-do list and what feels like a million places to be, it’s easy to stop cooking healthy meals or skip the gym.
-But keeping up with your healthy habits during the holidays can leave you feeling energized, happier and ready to start 2018 on a positive note.
+But keeping up with your healthy habits during the holidays can leave you feeling energized, happier and ready to start the New Year on a positive note.

 That in mind, here are seven ways to stay motivated this holiday season and beyond:

 - Organize and prioritize: Keep a monthly calendar and daily to-do list so you can stay on top of everything that needs to get done.
 It’s also helpful to estimate how long it will take to complete each task—this can help you manage your time better so you can actually squeeze in a trip to the gym or go grocery shopping.

 - Give yourself a break: The hustle and bustle of the holidays can wear on you, zapping you of your motivation to tackle tasks.
 Fight the frazzle by taking time for yourself every day, whether it’s one long break or multiple mini ones.
 After you complete a large task, go on a little walk, chat with a coworker about something fun, or close your door and briefly meditate.

 - Work out in the morning: Jam-packed days leave little time for a real workout, and waiting until the evening to exercise makes it easier to come up with an excuse.
 That’s why it’s helpful to get a workout done in the morning.
 Try this quick and easy HIIT workout – you’ll burn a lot of calories and feel more energized to tackle the day!